 Family violence is serious.
 Talk with a lawyer if you or your children have been the victim of family violence.
 It can affect many issues in your divorce, including:

 Custody and time with children.
-Family violence is very important in custody decisions because it impacts what must be decided: what is in the best interest of the child.
+Family violence is significant in custody decisions because it impacts what must be decided: what is in the child’s best interest.
 Custody decisions include, for example:

-- who has the right to decide where the child lives,
+- who has the right to determine where the child lives,

 - how much time each parent gets with the child (possession).